Invest in ME Research Centre of Excellence for Myalgic Encephalomyelitis Description

 Invest in ME Research has been facilitating and supporting a strategy of international collaboration in research into ME which the charity believes is the most effective and quickest route to finding solutions to this disease.

-The charity is funding research and joined with the Alison Hunter Memorial Foundation of Australia, and with Bond University and University of East Anglia, in convening the Clinical Autoimmunity Working Group in London in May 2012 to raise awareness of ME, and promote collaboration, innovation and the foundations for a clearer strategy of biomedical research into ME.
+The charity joined with the Alison Hunter Memorial Foundation of Australia, and with Bond University and University of East Anglia, in convening the Clinical Autoimmunity Working Group in London in May 2012 to raise awareness of ME, and promote collaboration, innovation and the foundations for a clearer strategy of biomedical research into ME.

-Invest in ME Research has organised 11 international ME conferences and 6 biomedical research colloquiums and is a founding member of European ME Alliance.
+Invest in ME Research has organised international ME conferences and biomedical research colloquiums since 2006 and is a founding member of European ME Alliance.